Chatfield College

-Chatfield College was a private Roman Catholic college in St. Martin and Cincinnati, Ohio.
+Chatfield College was a private Catholic college in St. Martin and Cincinnati, Ohio, United States.
 Chatfield was founded by the Ursulines of Brown County in 1971.
 Chatfield offered the Associate of Arts and Associate of Applied Science degrees.
 The college was accredited by the Higher Learning Commission.

 Chatfield College ceased operations as a college in January 2023.
-It transitioned into a non-profit organization (called the Chatfield Edge) designed to support non-traditional and first-generation college students at other colleges in Cincinnati and the Southwest Ohio areas.
+It transitioned into a non-profit organization (called the Chatfield Edge) designed to support non-traditional and first-generation college students in Southwest Ohio.